-2.2.1 The city's administrative structure and scope of the plan
+2.2.1 City administrative structure and scope of the plan

 To help identify opportunities for accelerating efficient and effective delivery, the plan should map the governance and administrative (e.g. civil service/city agencies) structures of the city and the roles and operational responsibilities relevant to climate action.